lipiecki/PostForecasts.jl/docs/src/examples.md

 println()
 println("-"^81)
 ```
-The output of this script (`examples/weather.jl`) should be the following
+This script (`examples/weather.jl`) should produce the following output:
 ```
 U10 forecasts with lead time of 24 hours
         -------------------------------------------------------------------------